 If you would like to know how to use the macros described on this page (or on any other page on the WordTips sites), I've prepared a special page that includes helpful information.
 Click here to open that special page in a new browser tab.

 WordTips is your source for cost-effective Microsoft Word training.
 (Microsoft Word is the most popular word processing software in the world.)
-This tip (11110) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, and 2021.
+This tip (11110) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, 2021, 2024, and Word in Microsoft 365.
 You can find a version of this tip for the older menu interface of Word here: Automatically Setting Right Leader Tabs.

 Author Bio